Search by name, year or event

 1971 - Decimal currency is introduced.

-1974 - Harold Wilson returns as Prime Minister.
+1974 - Miners strike brings down Heath Government.
+Harold Wilson returns as Prime Minister.

-1981 - Prince Charles marries Lady Diana Spencer at St. Paul’s Cathedral.
+1981 - Prince Charles marries Lady Diana Spencer in St. Paul’s Cathedral.

 1982 - Britain goes to war with Argentina over control of the Falkland Islands